-Students wishing to major in mathematics may choose one of three options: the traditional Mathematics Major (MH), the Mathematics Education option (MHSE), and an option in Mathematical Sciences with an emphasis in Computer Science (MHC).
-Students in all three options must meet university General Studies requirements as well as requirements of the MH major.
+Students wishing to major in mathematics may choose one of four options: the traditional mathematics major (MH), the mathematics education option (MHSE), mathematical sciences with an emphasis in computer science (MHC) option and an option of mathematics economics (MHE).
+Students in all three options must meet university general studies requirements as well as requirements of the MH major.

-Many students planning to enter fields related to the physical, computer, and social sciences, as well as medicine, choose to major in mathematics.
+Many students planning to enter fields related to the physical, computer and social sciences, as well as medicine, choose to major in mathematics.
 In fact, the medical school acceptance rate for applicants with a major in mathematics is greater than the average acceptance rate for all applicants.
-The designation PMM is used for students in pre-medical, pre-dental, or pre-optometric programs who desire to major in mathematics.
+The designation PMM is used for students in pre-medical, pre-dental or pre-optometric programs who desire to major in mathematics.
 These students must complete the requirements for one of the three options in mathematics.
 Therefore, it is important for these students to consult their designated advisors in mathematics as well as advisors in the pre-professional programs prior to registering for courses.

-The traditional Mathematics Major is recommended for students who intend to continue their education with graduate work in mathematics, medical studies, or related fields.
-This option also provides a subject-area degree for secondary education students with a major in mathematics; however, such students should maintain contact with advisors in the School of Education to ensure that all requirements for teacher certification are met.
+The traditional mathematics major is recommended for students who intend to continue their education with graduate work in mathematics, medical studies or related fields.
+This option also provides a subject area degree for secondary education students with a major in mathematics; however, such students should maintain contact with advisors in the School of Education to ensure that all requirements for teacher certification are met.

-The Mathematical Sciences options are intended for students who will be seeking employment immediately after graduation or those who intend to continue their education with graduate work in fields related to and requiring a strong mathematics background.
+The mathematical sciences options are intended for students who will be seeking employment immediately after graduation or those who intend to continue their education with graduate work in fields related to and requiring a strong mathematics background.
 These programs place emphasis on the applicability of mathematics in the areas indicated.